calebcarlin/Transire/doc/inputs.rst

 **angle_return_initial**
-            switch to disable returning the lowest energy configuration from the twist angle search.
-This is useful when performing multiple twist angle searches or multiple surfaces. (default = False)
+            switch to disable returning the lowest energy configuration from the rotation angle search.
+This is useful when performing multiple rotation angle searches or multiple surfaces. (default = False)

 **angle_optimize_separation**
             switch to enable separation optimizer after each rotation.